ahsanumair1199/Python-Persistent-Reverse-Shell-Server-and-Agent/README.md

 socket, os, sys, subprocess, cv2, PIL(ImageGrab), struct, pickle
 # Server Side:
 socket, sys, random, string, cv2, os, pickle, struct
-# You must have all these modules before using the code.
-You can convert it into by using pyinstaller or cx_freeze.
-This shell can be used over WAN.
 # Usage of functions:
 Download a file: download filename
 Take screenshot: screenshot